mrkwxopya/pdo-database-core/README.md

 Provides a secure, ergonomic, and efficient way to interact with databases using prepared statements, strict validation, and zero-dependency architecture.

-Based on long-term production backend design principles. :contentReference[oaicite:1]{index=1}
+Based on long-term production backend design principles.

----

-# 🌍 Repository Setup

-Default recommended GitHub setup:

-- Visibility: Public
-- README: Enabled
-- License: Optional (MIT recommended for open source)
-- .gitignore: Optional (can be added later)

 ---